 Users who had failed with a yoga wheel, due to poor flexibility, said the Solofit Yoga Wheel was a better option for them.
 This style is probably best for beginners for this reason.

 This may not be the most useful yoga “wheel” for long periods of restorative yoga because, as one user said, the padding begins to feel uncomfortable after an extended period of time.
 The padding is non-skid which ensures a secure support when the practitioner is doing challenging poses.

 Finally, in terms of pros, the Solofit is very reasonably priced, so it’s a great option for those who count their pennies.

 The UpCircleSeven Yoga Wheel Set is a set of three separate yoga wheels.
 The benefit of having a set of wheels is the ability to use different sizes on different parts of the body.
 It also allows you to progress to a larger size as your flexibility and balance improves.
 Being able to select the size allows for more versatility in yoga practice and other workouts.
 It’s worth pointing out that, if you prefer a single yoga wheel, UpCircleSeven does offer singles.

 The foam cover measures 8 mm thick, which provides plenty of cushion for comfort for staying in one position for an extended period of time.
 Users with heavier body weight stated the UpCircleSeven Yoga Wheel Set easily supported their weight.

 What Users Say

-Many users had purchased these, not for yoga practice, but for stretching due to spinal issues.
+Reviewers noted that these yoga wheels are not only good for yoga practice, but for stretching the spinal muscles.
 User after user praised the effectiveness of this set for elongating the spine and stretching tight muscles.